 Do you lie awake at night wondering whether you have what it takes to be an entrepreneur?
 Have you thought about the pros and cons of being your own boss?
 Do you find yourself scribbling financial figures on weekends deciding whether to turn your hobby into a business?
 You’re not alone.
 Chattanooga’s Business Development Center/INCubator program has graduated an average of 19 companies per year over the past 29 years.
 HR Biz was one of their 2016 graduates!

 Small Business Development Centers (SBDCs) provide economical resources to new entrepreneurs, such as: startup support, business mentoring, free seminars and meeting rooms.
 The Chattanooga Chamber INCubator provides reduced rate rents for startups, an entrepreneurial environment and an official business address as part of a three-year startup development program.

 Knowing that you have a local support network available to you, how do you start your startup?
-Here’s part one of our three-part summer series on financial tips for companies starting from square one.
+Here’s part one of our three-part series on financial tips for companies starting from square one.

 Where to begin: